Do you struggle with writing friendly reminder emails?

 Thanks for your help with the latest video ads campaign.
 We appreciate all the hard work you’ve been putting into the project.

-Just a reminder to give a green light on the ending credits design to Jack, so we can finalize the video.
+Just a reminder to give a green light on the ending credits design to Jack, so that we can finalize the video.

 We’ll catch up soon!